poenmasem/GetPrivacy/README.md

 * [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) - NVCleanstall lets you customize the NVIDIA GeForce Driver package by removing components that you don't need (or want).
 This not only keeps things tidy, but also lowers disk usage and memory footprint.

 * Other:
-  * [DirectX 11](https://www.microsoft.com/en-in/download/details.aspx?id=8109) (Not needed for Windows 7 and Windows 10 AME since the respective script installs it)
+  * [DirectX 11](https://www.microsoft.com/en-in/download/details.aspx?id=8109) (Not needed for Windows 7 and Windows 10 since the respective script installs it)

   * [Visual C++ Redistributable Runtimes All-in-One](https://github.com/abbodi1406/vcredist)